danyu-lin/CNVstat/README.md

 `ARRAY_TYPE =`{I/A/T}

-> Specify the array type among ‘I‘, ‘A‘ and ‘T‘, corresponding to Illumina arrays, Affymetrix arrays, and other arrays that assay CNVs quantitatively, such as array CGH.
+> Specify the array type among ’I‘, ’A‘ and ’T‘, corresponding to Illumina arrays, Affymetrix arrays, and other arrays that assay CNVs quantitatively, such as array CGH.
 Specifically, Illumina arrays may contain both SNP and CN probes; a SNP probe generates a measurement for the total copy number, Log R Ratio (LRR), and a measurement for the allelic contrast, B Allele Frequency (BAF), while a CN probe generates only one meausrement for the total copy number.
-Affymetrix arrays may also contain both SNP and CN probes; a SNP probe generates two measurements pertaining to A and B allele intensities while a CN probe generates one meausrement for the total copy number.
-‘T‘ refers to arrays with all probes generating measurements for the total copy numbers.\
+Affymetrix arrays may also contain both SNP and CN probes; a SNP probe generates two measurements pertaining to A and B allele intensities while a CN probe generates one meausrement for the total copy number. ’T‘ refers to arrays with all probes generating measurements for the total copy numbers.\
-> **Default** is ‘I‘.
+> **Default** is ’I‘.

 `PROBE_TYPE =`{SNP/CN}